isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 So it basically performs the same function as the coins, but it’s a little harder to study because obviously there are fewer written records about it.
 But they use these cowrie shells during the slave trade, and they use them all up to like the mid-19th century.
-And so in Singapore there’s some remnants of it.
-You can see like it’s often mentioned, cowrie shells, in trading reports.
-But to what extent and you know how big the trade was, that’s a question to be answered.
+And so in Singapore there’re some remnants of it.
+You can see it’s often mentioned, cowrie shells, in trading reports.
+But to what extent and how big the trade was, that’s a question to be answered.
 So that’s something that I’d be interested in studying.
 Yeah.</p>
 <p></p>
 <p><strong>Jimmy</strong>
 <br>What is the cowrie shell?
 I mean, is it a seashell?</p>